sanfrancesco/prerendercloud-lambda-edge/README.md

 #### 10. You're done!

 Visit a URL associated with your CloudFront distribution.
-It will take ~3s for the first request.
-If it times out at 3s, it will just return (and cache) the non-prerendered copy.
-This is a short-term issue with Lambda@Edge.
-Work around it, for now, by crawling your SPA with prerender.cloud with a long cache-duration (more detail in caveats section)
+It will take a few seconds for the first request (because it is pre-rendered on the first request).
+If for some reason the pre-render request fails or times out, the non-pre-rendered request will be cached.

 #### Viewing AWS Logs in CloudWatch